Zannark/SoupDiscordBot/README.md

 Note: This bot uses [Discord.py](https://github.com/Rapptz/discord.py), there are more in depth instructions should you have issues with installing libraries required for the bot.

+**Warning: re-using the install script will overwrite both the albums and the settings files!
+Take care to not re-run them!**

 # Using the bot
 Run the bot using the Run.bat script.